-Noticed gap(s) in technology [Please list and describe any noticed gap(s) in technology; text limit minimum 10 lines] Need for more end-user(s) [Please specify if you need more end-user(s); text limit minimum 5 lines] Need for additional deployment site(s) [Please specify if you need additional deployment site(s); text limit minimum 5 lines] Need for additional Services from DIHs and CCs One possible additional Service could be a mechanism or platform where SMEs can visit to find out about sources European Cascade funding schemes) or how they can get access to finance.
-Identified training needs Identified useful benefits by end users/ farmers (other than the core FIE impact) [Please, describe here if you have received any feedback from end-users / farmers on how your solution / product / so bring additional benefit to users.
-This can be related to i) different application / implementation (e.g. in organic fields), ii) feature which implementation would not be difficult, but would bring additional benefit to end-user or iii) any other feedback from end-users / farmers on how your solution / product / so bring additional benefit to end-user or iii) any other feedback from end-users / farmers on how your solution / product / so bring additional benefit to end-user or iii) any other feedback from end-users / farmers on how your solution / product / so bring additional benefit to end-user or iii) any other feedback from end-users / farmers on how your solution / product / so bring additional benefit to end-user or iii) any other feedback from end-users / farmers on how your solution / product / so bring additional benefit to users.
-This can be related to i) different application / implementation (e.g. in organic fields), ii) feature which implementation would not be difficult, but would bring additional benefit to end-user or iii) any other feedback from end-users / farmers on how your solution / product / so bring additional benefit to end-user or iii) any other feedback from end-users / farmers on how your solution / product / so bring additional benefit to end-user or iii) any other feedback from end-users / farmers on how your solution / product / so bring additional benefit to end-user or iii) any other feedback from end-user / farmers on how your solution / product / so bring additional benefit to end-user or iii) any other feedback from end-users / farmers on how your solution / product / so bring additional benefit to end-user or iii) any other feedback from end-user / farmers on how your solution / farmers /
+Noticed gap(s) in technology [Please list and describe any noticed gap(s) in technology; text limit minimum 10 lines] Need for more end-user(s) [Please specify if you need more end-user(s); text limit minimum 5 lines] Need for additional deployment site(s) [Please specify if you need additional deployment site(s); text limit minimum 5 lines] Need for additional services from DIHs and CCs One possible additional service could be a mechanism or platform where SMEs can visit to find out about sources of funding (e.g. European Cascade funding schemes) or how they can get access to finance. ldentified training needs Identified useful benefits by end users/ farmers (other than the core FIE impact) [Please, describe here if you have received any feedback from end-users / farmers on how your solution / product / service can bring additional benefit to users.
+This can be related to i) different application / implementation (e.g. in organic fields), ii) additional feature which implementation would not be difficult, but would bring additional benefit to end-user or iii) any other feedback you have received from your end users]

-Figuur 3: Section "Plan(s) for improvement" from the SAH\IE\Progress Report\M03\M16.
+Figuur 3: Section "Plan(s) for improvement" from the SAH_IE_Progress Report_M03_M16.